 Misusing the law to crush freedom

 Free speech is simply the ability to say, write, or otherwise express what you believe peaceably —without fear of punishment or retaliation from the government.

 The freedom of speech is the cornerstone of democratic governments.

 But today in America, this freedom faces increasing attacks.
-We see it in the aggressive attempts to censor speech and banish views from the public square, like in the cases of Lorie and Jack.
-Cases where the government weaponizes the law to crush dissenting opinions.
+We see it in the aggressive attempts to censor speech and banish views from the public square—as in cases where the government misuses the law to crush dissenting opinions.